filefoxper/airma/packages/@airma/react-state/README.md

 ### useTupleModel

-* model - model generate function, it accepts a state param, and returns a model object, which contains methods for generating next state and any other properties for describing state.
+It is used to create a tuple array `[state, instance]`, you can call the instance method to change state, and refresh `[state, instance]` for next render.

-* state - this is the default state for model initialization.
+* model - A callback accepts newest state, and generate a model instance.
+Call the method from this instance can refresh instance.
-* onChangeOrOption - this is an optional param.
-If it is a callback, `useTupleModel` goes to a controlled mode, it only accepts state change, and uses `onChange` callback to change next state out, you can use `useControlledModel` to do this too.
-If it is an option config, you can set `{refresh: true}` to make param state change always affect current model as a new state.
+* state - A default state for model refresh.

-returns the current param state and modelInstance, like `[state, instance]`.
+* onChangeOrOption - An optional param.
+If it is a callback, `useTupleModel` goes to a controlled mode, it only accepts state change, and uses this callback to change state outside, you can use `useControlledModel` to do this too.
+If it is an option config, you can set `{refresh: true}`, and the instance will be refreshed by the param state change.

 ```ts
 type AirModelInstance = Record<string, any>;